Environmental Social Work in California: Careers, Agencies & How to Get Started

 National debates about climate change can be infuriating.
 Hard data about dangerous weather patterns, crumbling coastlines, and impending resource scarcity is often met with a big, “So what?”
 But Californians don’t have the luxury of dismissing these issues.
 They see the fallout from environmental neglect happening in real time — and they demand change.

-In fact, a 2022 survey conducted by the Public Policy Institute of California found that 80% of the state’s residents say climate change is a serious threat to their quality of life and future, citing wildfires, droughts, and rising energy costs as their main concerns.
+In fact, a 2022 survey conducted by the Public Policy Institute of California found that about 80% of the state’s residents say climate change is a serious threat to their quality of life and future, citing wildfires, droughts, and rising energy costs as their main concerns.

 But if climate change is already affecting the average Californian, what does that say about the quality of life for people who are already struggling?
-Families in poor neighborhoods polluted by decades of industrial waste?
+Families in poor neighborhoods are polluted by decades of industrial waste.
 The homeless walking the streets?
 The chronically ill who can barely afford medication, much less their monthly utility bills?

 All of these people deserve justice.
 To get it, they need a combination of short-term aid, long-term solutions, and endless amounts of advocacy.
 Environmental social workers are equipped to provide just that.